 7. How are your stress levels?

 Ugh!
 This one is my weakness.
-I have had incredibly high amounts of stress the last four years, probably the real reason for the high blood pressure.
+I have had incredibly high amounts of stress in the last four years, probably the real reason for the high blood pressure.
 I am desperately trying to learn to manage my stress.
 Here are some things that I have found that have worked for me.

 - Do some deep breathing exercises.
 Preferably with some essential oils.
 The oils help me breathe deeper.